aybe/RetroArch-shaders/README.md

 By default a scanline height equals the height of one scanline at the game resolution level, if you'd like to have screen-level scanline heights, refer to the documentation inside it.

 ![](https://raw.githubusercontent.com/aybe/RetroArch-shaders/master/samples/scanlineFlicker.gif)
+(view the image at 1:1 scale otherwise it'll look bad, for instance in Chrome right-click it and select 'Open image in new tab')

 Notes
 -----